 - What we discussed

 This is where the body of your summary lives.
 Use a combination of paragraphs, bullet points, and numbered lists.
-Opt out of a writing the summary in chronological order based on your meeting.
+Opt out of writing the summary in chronological order based on your meeting.
 Rather, organize the content based on logical categories.
 Essentially, you want to apply some design thinking, minimizing the amount of content while maximizing the clarity of points.

 Time, participants, location, attachments, etc.